6 Tips for Following an AIP Lifestyle During College

-As a parent myself, this is something I’m already thinking about and it’s an issue often raised by my patients who either are college students or have college-aged children and want to prevent them from developing an autoimmune condition or other chronic illness.
+As a parent myself, this is something I’m already thinking about and it’s an issue that was often raised by my patients who either were college students or had college-aged children and wanted to help protect them from developing an autoimmune condition or other chronic illness.

 Before we dive into navigating living the AIP lifestyle while in college, let me refresh your memory on what “AIP” actually means.
 If you’re new to this lifestyle, I’ll highlight the main ideas and show you where you can read more.

 AIP, or the Autoimmune Paleo protocol, is a lifestyle approach centered on eating an anti-inflammatory diet to promote an optimally functioning immune system–one which does not malfunction, attack your own cells, and lead to autoimmune conditions of all types.
 I explain this in my books, The Autoimmune Solution & The Thyroid Connection.

 In my books, here on my website, and in my programs, I explain how I have reviewed the research on the AIP protocol, refined it based on what I have seen work best for myself and thousands of patients, and expanded it to include all of the environmental root causes of chronic illness (beyond just diet) to develop my own program for preventing and reversing chronic illness called The Myers Way®.

 The five steps of The Myers Way® include: